 Puppy Food

-At Golden Valley Kennels, we feed our dogs a diet of fresh foods (fresh farm eggs, chicken, beef, and potatoes and rice mixed with the high-end packaged dog food brand, Acana.
-We send all our puppies home to their new families with a baggie of the Acana Healthy Grains Puppy Food.
-If you wish to transition your puppy off of Acana, follow this guide here.
+At Golden Valley Kennels, we feed our dogs a diet of fresh foods (fresh farm eggs, chicken, beef, and brown rice mixed with the high-end packaged dog food brand, Go!
+(Grain Friendly).
+We send all our puppies home to their new families with a baggie of the Go! grain friendly salmon formula.
+If you wish to transition your puppy off of this brand, follow this guide here.

 Tips For New Puppy Owners